Home

 Tour de T1D - Cycling for Type 1 Diabetes

-The Tour de T1D begins and ends at the Heights Ski and Country Club in Barrie Ontario.
+The Tour de T1D begins and ends at Hardwood Ski and Bike in Barrie Ontario.
 The rolling hills and incredible fall colours of Oro-Medonte are the beautiful background for our annual fundraiser.

 Come ride or volunteer with us!
 If you aren’t able to join us this year, please consider donating to help kids and families who live with Type 1 Diabetes.